quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part67_14.2_The_Mathem.md

 Background context: In signal theory, signals can be categorized as either continuous or discrete.
 A continuous-time signal is one where the independent variable (usually time) can take on any real value.
 Conversely, a discrete-time signal is defined at specific, often equally spaced, points in time.
 :p What are the differences between Continuous and Discrete Signals?
 ??x
-Continuous signals have their values defined for all possible times, represented by a continuous function of time \( t \).
+Continuous signals have their values defined for all possible times, represented by a continuous function of time $t$.
 They are commonly used to model analog signals like sound pressure levels over time.

 Discrete signals, on the other hand, only take specific values at certain discrete points in time.
 They are often obtained through sampling continuous signals and are frequently used in digital systems.
 For example:
-- A continuous signal \( v(t) \) might represent the voltage from a microphone over time.
+- A continuous signal $v(t)$ might represent the voltage from a microphone over time.
-- A discrete signal \( v[n] \), where \( n \) is an integer, could be the sampled version of this voltage.
+- A discrete signal $v[n]$, where $ n$ is an integer, could be the sampled version of this voltage.

 Code Example (C++):
 ```cpp